HDFGroup/hdf5/doc/contributing.md

 	* HDF5 has a commitment to remaining *machine-independent*; data created on one platform/environment/architecture **must** remain readable by HDF5 on another.
 	* For binary compatibilty no changes are allowed to public APIs and data structures in the maintenance releases; new APIs can be added.

-* **New features are documented** - Any new features should be have proper documentation; see "Check list" section below.
+* **New features are documented** - Any new features should be have proper documentation; talk to us if you have any questions.
 # Testing your changes <A NAME="testing"></A>

 There are several ways to test your changes before creating a pull request: